chornenkj/university-michigan-data-science/README.md

 Directory 'assignments' contains my labs which I accomplished to pass each module of the course.

-The repository also contains dataset and other learning materials.
+The repository also contains datasets, lectures Jupiter notebooks files and other learning materials.

 !It is not for other learners, but instead it is to present my skills I have obtained on this course